Volusia and Flagler County Salvation Army assistance programs.

 Transitional Housing is available to families and individuals who have been in the care of a Salvation Army emergency shelter in the past, and who need a little extra time and support before achieving mid to long term self-sufficiency.
 So clients of a shelter will be able to gain education and life skills training, both of which are critical to promoting the continued success of the inhabitants.

 Emergency shelters are available across Florida as well.
 The agency welcomes all people who are faced with eviction or homelessness and who need help.
 The Salvation Army shelter services are available to a diverse background of people, including dual-parent families, single-parent families, women, single men, and married couples.
+Find additional transitional housing programs near you.

 The Daytona Downtown Streets Team was formed from a partnership between the Salvation Army and the City of Daytona Beach.
 Homeless individuals and people who were recently evicted are provided meals, food, a room and other crisis support by the local Salvation Army center while they attend life skills training and also while they work full-time cleaning up the streets the community.
 So clients of this shelter do need to give back to the county.